-With conservative collection, no registration is needed for the global or static variables of an embedding program, unless it calls scheme_main_setup or scheme_set_stack_base with a non-zero first or second (respectively) argument.
-In that case, global and static variables containing collectable pointers must be registered with scheme_register_static.
+Registration is needed for the global and static variables of an embedding program on most platforms, and registration is needed on all platforms if the program calls scheme_main_setup or scheme_set_stack_base with a non-zero first or second (respectively) argument.
+Global and static variables containing collectable pointers must be registered with scheme_register_static.
 The MZ_REGISTER_STATIC macro takes any variable name and registers it with scheme_register_static.
 The scheme_register_static function can be safely called even when it's not needed, but it must not be called multiple times for a single memory address.
+When using scheme_set_stack_base and when places are enabled, then scheme_register_static or MZ_REGISTER_STATIC normally should be used only after scheme_basic_env, since scheme_basic_env changes the allocation space as explained in §3.1.5 "Places and Garbage Collector Instances".